All Episodes

 Guys, I want to ask you both one thing.

-I uh uh there's universal agreement on this.
+There's universal agreement on this.

-President has acted swiftly.
+The president has acted swiftly.

-They have a prosecutor in Minnesota, reported by CBS In Minnesota, local CBS.
+They have a prosecutor in Minnesota reported by CBS in Minnesota, local CBS.

-And he's saying the uh that there's other evidence here that quote does not support a criminal charge.
+His name is Mike Freeman, and he's saying that there's other evidence here that, quote, does not support a criminal charge.

 He said that yesterday.